-- What is the Be Cruelty-Free campaign doing to stop animal testing?
+- What is the HSUS doing to end cosmetics animal testing?

 What products are considered cosmetics?

 The Food and Drug Administration (FDA) defines cosmetics as "articles intended to be applied to the human body for cleansing, beautifying, promoting attractiveness or altering the appearance without affecting the body's structure or functions."
-Examples include skin cream, perfume, lipstick, nail polish, eye and facial makeup, shampoo and hair color.
+Examples include perfume, moisturizer, nail polish, makeup (such as mascara and lipstick) and hair products (such as hairspray and conditioner).
 Any ingredient used in a cosmetic also falls under this definition.
 Products normally labeled as cosmetics are classified as drugs when a medical claim is made.
 For example, toothpaste is sometimes classified as a cosmetic, but toothpaste that advertises cavity protection is a drug.
 The same is true for deodorants advertised as antiperspirants, shampoos that make anti-dandruff claims and lotions that contain sunscreen.

 Is animal testing legally required for cosmetics sold in the United States?